Katherine Grimes, MD, MPH

 Lindsay DiBona, LICSW

-Lindsay DiBona, LICSW, is a social worker and serves as the E-SOC Clinical Care Manager Supervisor for the Children’s Health Initiative at Cambridge Health Alliance.
+Lindsay DiBona, LICSW, is a social worker and serves as the Clinical Care Manager Supervisor for the Children’s Health Initiative at Cambridge Health Alliance.
 Lindsay brings previous integrated experience from her roles as Lead Pediatric Clinician for the Team UP (Transforming and Expanding Access to Mental Health in Urban Pediatrics) Project at Lowell Community Health Center and Healthy Steps Clinician at MGH Revere Health Center.
 Lindsay received her Masters in Social Work from Florida State University and completed the Infant-Parent Mental Health Postgraduate Certificate Program at the University of Massachusetts Boston.

 Tim Button, MPH